 - Notification of UEs in RRC_IDLE, e.g. about a terminating call [FFS, for ETWS, for CMAS];

+Editor’s Note: FFS Whether we need to capture ETWS and CMAS and, if yes, how to capture it considering these are also supported for RRC_INACTIVE and RRC_CONNECTED UEs.

 - Transfer of dedicated control information, i.e. information for one specific UE.